AllGunsBlazing/Newwity/README.md

 # Newwity

-this is my first github readme
+this is my first Git repository